akvaplan-niva/fvtools/README.md

 Other ROMS experiments can be supported by adding a ROMS reader to `fvtools.grid.roms_grd`.

 ### River runoff
-River runoff is given for geographical catchment areas ids (vassdrag), the ids are available mapped at https://atlas.nve.no/.
+River runoff is given for geographical catchment areas ids (vassdrag), the ids are mapped at [nve atlas](https://atlas.nve.no/)
 - river temperatures are read from NVE text-files.
-For a new "FVCOM-mother" grid, you will need to compile a new rivertemp.npy file.
+- a new "FVCOM-mother" grid requires you to compile a new rivertemp.npy file.

 Temperature files used to force the FVCOM-mother models are stored on the Stokes and Betzy, use these when nesting in a smaller model.
   - Stokes: `/data/FVCOM/Setup_Files/Rivers/Raw_Temperatures/`